Mizdahkan: Necropolis

 In the legends, Keyumars (or Gayōmart), who was neither male nor female but was the first human on Earth (according to the Zoroastrian mythology), is related to this site.
 In Mizdahkan, there is an underground mausoleum of Princess Mazlum Khan Sulu.
+Also, according to the legends a brick falls from the structure every year, and when the last brick will have fallen, the world will end.
+In order to protect mankind from this event, pilgrims place additional bricks on the structure when they visit, ensuring it stays standing.